UniversalDependencies/UD_Akuntsu-TuDeT/README.md

 # Introduction

 UD_Akuntsu-TuDeT is a collection of annotated sentences in <a href="https://glottolog.org/resource/languoid/id/akun1241"> Akuntsú</a>.
 The sentences stem from the grammatical description by Aragon (2014) and Aragon's field work.
 It is part of [TuLaR](https://tular.clld.org), Tupían Language Resources.
 The project is work-in-progress and the treebank is being updated on a regular basis.
-Sentence annotation and documentation by Carolina Aragon and Fabrício Ferraz Gerardi.
+Sentence annotation and documentation by Carolina Aragon, Fabrício Ferraz Gerardi, Luana dos Santos.

 ## Text sources